 Reduced water demands from these efficient products (as well as the conservation practices adopted by the users) definitely result in reduced wastewater flows.
 Thus far, though, there are few authoritative (non-anecdotal) reports of high-efficiency products causing building drainlines or municipal sewer systems in the U.S. to experience blockages.
 However, research in Australia and Europe indicates that, in the future, the combination of significantly reduced wastewater flows from a wide array of high-efficiency products and systems might result in waste transport problems in some types of U.S. building drainlines.
 As more efficient practices and equipment become mainstream tools for reducing water consumption, North America must be prepared for these potential issues, particularly in commercial and industrial applications.

 The Plumbing Efficiency Research Coalition (PERC) was formed through an initiative led by IAPMO in 2009, and is currently comprised of six leading organizations, each with a strong commitment to water efficiency and the integrity of building infrastructure.
 Those organizations are:

 Initially, the PERC identified four potential target areas for possible research:

 The PERC member organizations decided in 2010 that the highest priority area for research is waste transport in commercial-industrial building drainlines.
 The scope and PERC Phase 1 test plan of research has been funded and work is completed.
 A narrative description of the background to the PERC research program, as well as recent press releases and articles, will provide further information.

 Also download the PERC Study Data File here (1.4mb)

-Now Available: Download PERC Study Phase 2 Final Report (3.6 mb)
+Now Available: Download PERC Study Phase 2 and 2.1 Final Report (1.3 mb)